milanglacier/yarepl.nvim/README.md

 implementation.
 For more information, refer to the section [Customizing the Source Syntax](#customizing-the-source-syntax).
 Built-in source implementations are available for Python, R, and Bash.

+Consider enabling `config.source_command_hint.enabled = true`.
+When enabled, the first non-empty line of the code chunk displays as virtual text alongside the source command sent to the REPL, providing a useful hint about the actual command being executed.

 ### REPLSendLine